TalalMajeed/NeuroFlow-AI/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables

 `OPENAI_API_KEY`  OpenAI's API key to configure ChatGPT-3.5-turbo model